 Acquisition of membership in the voluntary fund shall take place from the moment of conclusion of agreement to conduct an individual retirement account or an individual retirement security account.

-A member of the occupational fund may be an individual who meets the criteria of a member of an occupational pension scheme specified in the Act of 20 April 2004 on the occupational pension schemes (Journal of Laws of 2016, item 1449).
+A member of the occupational fund may be an individual who meets the criteria of a member of an occupational pension scheme specified in the Act of 20 April 2004 on the occupational pension schemes.

 The assets of the pension fund are stored by a depositary chosen by the fund.
 Eligible to be the depositary shall be that bank which meets the conditions set out in the Act, or the National Depository for Securities (link opens a new window in another website).
 The primary responsibility of the depositary is to store the fund assets and ensure that they are invested in accordance with the law and the articles of association of the fund.
 The depositary also provides the performance of the duties of the fund in accordance with the law and the articles of association of the fund.
 The depositary shall promptly inform the supervision authority of any such actions and omissions or irregularities of the fund, which in its opinion, are in violation of the law, the provisions of the articles of association of the fund, or cause the interests of fund members are not properly taken into account.
 The depositary shall also act on behalf of fund members with an action against the pension society for damage caused by non-performance or improper performance of its duties in the scope of the management of the fund and its representation.